Westin Kierland Villas – Scottsdale, AZ

 Reserve a 1-bedroom villa for 12,000 Starwood points per night.
 Remember that award stays allow you to take advantage of the 5th night free, therefore a 5-night stay would cost 48,000 points.
 If paying with cash, the price varies depending on the season and date of your stay.
 A random weekend night in May shows a $322 per night rate.

 We love coming back to the Westin Kierland.
-From the mountain views to the aesthetic beauty of the resort to the endless list of things to do, we find this place a gem in the Arizona desert.
+From the mountain views to the aesthetic beauty of the resort to the endless list of things to do, we find this place a gem in the Arizona desert, one of the prettiest states in the USA.
 I love having the extra space of a condo and the ability to cook our own meals.
 We can’t wait to come back to explore more of what it has to offer.

 What is your favorite place to stay in Phoenix?
 Have you stayed at a timeshare?
 Let me know in the comments!